JohanBellander/Babbla/README.md

 - Sentence chunker, phrase cache, latency metrics utilities, and streaming controller
 - Structured logging with human or JSON output formats
 - pytest-based test suite and latency harness script
+ - Detach mode (`--detach`) to run streaming in the background and return immediately

 ## Quick Start
 1. Create and activate a virtual environment